 Key Points

-• Despite being adaptive, certain PEAP variations are less secure because of their reliance on passwords, which are susceptible to attacks.
-EAP-TLS, which uses client certificates, meets high-security needs.
+- Despite being adaptive, certain PEAP variations are less secure due to their reliance on passwords, which are susceptible to attacks.
+EAP-TLS, which uses client and server certificates for mutual authentication, meets high-security needs.

-The Protected Extensible Authentication Protocol (PEAP) is a foundational component for creating secure network environments.
-It is a method that ensures data transmitted over a network is done so securely, making it significantly harder for unauthorized parties to access.
-This article looks at everything you need to know about PEAP.
+The Protected Extensible Authentication Protocol (PEAP) is foundational to creating secure network environments.
+This method enables the secure transmission of data over a network, making it significantly harder for unauthorized parties to access.
+This article covers everything you need to know about PEAP.

-PEAP, or Protected Extensible Authentication Protocol, is an authentication protocol that enhances security by creating a secure channel between the client and the server.
-This protocol encapsulates the Extensible Authentication Protocol (EAP) within an encrypted and authenticated Transport Layer Security (TLS) tunnel.
-Simply put, it’s like adding a protective layer around your network connection, ensuring that only authorized users can access it.
+Protected Extensible Authentication Protocol (PEAP) is an authentication protocol that enhances security by creating a secure channel between a client and a server.
+It encapsulates the Extensible Authentication Protocol (EAP) within an encrypted and authenticated Transport Layer Security (TLS) tunnel.
+Essentially, it acts as a protective layer around your network connection, ensuring that only authorized users have access.

 Core Principles of PEAP